SmarterApp/RDW_Ingest/README.md

 1. Exam Service - RESTful API for submitting test results, aka exams.

 #### Building
 RDW_Ingest apps make use of RDW_Common modules.
-There is no common artifact repository so you must build common locally:
+Because there is no common artifact repository, you must do something to make the artifacts available.
+You could make an uber project in your IDE.
+Or you could build common locally:
 ```bash
 git clone https://github.com/SmarterApp/RDW_Common
 cd RDW_Common